 Yes, the Library has built an edition of the LibX toolbar.
 It is an add-on for Firefox and Google Chrome web browsers (NB: you may need to enable a pop-up alert before you can install the add-on; Internet Explorer has been dropped as a supported browser).
-It includes all sorts of things to do with the Library's electronic resources and web pages, and it will be particularly useful off campus.
+It includes all sorts of things to do with the Library's electronic resources and guides, and it will be particularly useful off campus.

-Once installed you will have a button on your toolbar to search all the Library's resources, Google Scholar, WorldCat as well as providing quick links to various things like the e-Library resources, the Library website and other services like BlackBoard Learn, Connect and eVision.
+Once installed you will have a button on your toolbar to search all the Library's resources (Library Search), Google Scholar, WorldCat as well as providing quick links to various things like the e-Library resources, the Library website and other services like BlackBoard Learn, Connect and eVision.

 Search the Catalogue

 With LibX you can use the Library Search facility (or Google Scholar, etc) from any web page:

-- by dragging-and-dropping text on the words "Search Brunel University Library" in the LibX toolbar.
+- by dragging-and-dropping text onto the words "Search Brunel University Library" in the LibX toolbar.

 - or by selecting text, right clicking it, and selecting the appropriate option from the context menu.

 LibX provides off-campus access to the e-Library's electronic resources through the toolbar, not just from the Library's web pages.
-You can use LibX's context menu from any web page to reload the the resource via Brunel's e-Library proxy.
+You can use LibX's contextual menu from any web page to reload the the resource via Brunel Sign In and the e-Library proxy.
 If you are prompted to log in, enter your Brunel University Network username and password to access Brunel Library's electronic resources, just as if you were on-campus.

 Quick full text access to journal articles

-LibX can also use Google Scholar to search for articles and, if available, takes you to the full text electronic copy via the e-Library's "Article Linker" or to an Open Acess copy in an institutional repository.
+LibX can also search Google Scholar for articles and, if available, links you to an appropriate full text electronic copy via the e-Library's "Article Linker" or to an Open Acess copy in an institutional repository.